GIJack/harbor-wave/README.md

 harbor-wave list templates
 harbor-wave list ssh-keys
 ```
+You may add terse at the end of a list command for a CSV list instead of tabbed
+tables

 Show you Digital Ocean account balance.
 NOTE, you cannot add funds via the API.
 ```